pydicom/pydicom/doc/tutorials/filesets.rst

-While it's possible to access everything within a File-set using the DICOMDIR dataset, making changes to an existing File-set becomes complicated very quickly.
+While it's possible to access everything within a File-set using the DICOMDIR dataset, making changes to an existing File-set becomes complicated very quickly due to the need to add and remove directory records, recalculate the byte offsets for existing records and manage the corresponding file system changes.
 A more user-friendly way to interact with one is via the :class:`~pydicom.fileset.FileSet` class.

 Loading existing File-sets
 --------------------------

-To loading a existing File-set simply pass a DICOMDIR :class:`~pydicom.dataset.Dataset`, or the path to the DICOMDIR file to :class:`~pydicom.fileset.FileSet`:
+To load an existing File-set just pass a DICOMDIR :class:`~pydicom.dataset.Dataset`, or the path to the DICOMDIR file to :class:`~pydicom.fileset.FileSet`: